ibm-cloud-docs/cephaas/getting-started-fusionaas.md

 # Getting started with IBM Fusion as a service
 {: #getting-started}

-IBM Fusion as a service (FusionaaS) is IBM's fully managed Red Hat OpenShift on IBM Cloud Satellite platform delivered on-premises with cloud-like consumption and operational models.
+IBM Fusion as a service (Fusion) is IBM's fully managed Red Hat OpenShift on IBM Cloud Satellite platform delivered on-premises with cloud-like consumption and operational models.
 It allows you to self-service provision Red Hat OpenShift clusters, deploy applications, and consume storage services with cloud-like elasticity and a pay-for-what-you-use model—all while maintaining data sovereignty in your own data center.
 {: shortdesc}

-This topic guides you through understanding FusionaaS capabilities, estimating costs, and getting started with your deployment.
+This topic guides you through understanding Fusion capabilities, estimating costs, and getting started with your deployment.

 ## What is IBM Fusion as a service?
 {: #what-is-fusionaas}

-FusionaaS combines the power of Red Hat OpenShift with IBM's enterprise-grade infrastructure management, delivered as a fully managed service in your data center.
+Fusion combines the power of Red Hat OpenShift with IBM's enterprise-grade infrastructure management, delivered as a fully managed service in your data center.
 IBM owns, operates, and maintains the hardware while you focus on deploying and managing your applications.

 ### Key benefits
 {: #key-benefits}